-16.1 Installation of the system must be carried out in accordance with the Certificate holder's current installation instructions.

-16.2 Weather conditions should be monitored to ensure correct application and curing conditions.
-Application of coating materials must not be carried out at temperatures below 5°C or above 30°C, if exposure to frost is likely or in damp/wet conditions.
-The render must be protected from rapid drying.

-16.3 All rendering should be in accordance with the relevant recommendations of BS EN 13914-1 : 2005.
+- 16.1 Installation of the system must be carried out in accordance with the Certificate holder's current installation instructions. - 16.2 Weather conditions should be monitored to ensure correct application and curing conditions.
+Rendering must not be carried out at temperatures below 5°C or above 30°C, if exposure to frost is likely or in damp/wet conditions.
+The render must be protected from rapid drying. - 16.3 All rendering should be in accordance with the relevant recommendations of BS EN 13914-1 : 2005.

-Positioning and securing insulation boards
+Positioning and securing insulation slabs